exakat/exakat-docs/Reference/Rules/Classes/CouldBeClassConstant.rst

 Could Be Class Constant
 +++++++++++++++++++++++

-  When a property is defined and read, but never modified, it could be turned into a constant.
+  When a property is defined, with a default value, then read, but never modified, it could be turned into a constant.

+Such a property may initially be intended to have a value update, but that never turned out in the code.

+By making the property a constant, it makes visible its constant nature, and reduce the complexity of the code.

 .. code-block:: php